rjohnston6/terraform-aci-cloud-apic-tenant/README.md

 <!-- BEGIN_TF_DOCS -->
 # Terraform Cloud ACI Tenant Module

 Create and ACI Tenant for Cloud APIC in AWS User Account.
+When creating a new Tenant in Cisco Cloud APIC for AWS two items are required.
+1. The Tenant Name
+2. The AWS Account ID to associate the Tenant with.

+When executing using Terraform this requires 2 resources to be defined to simplify further this simple module takes in the required variables and creates the new tenant.
+Using this module one could manage multiple tenants as part of a terraform plan.

+## Cloud APIC Tenant Creation workflow (manual)

+Accessed in GUI ```Application Management > Tenants > Actions >> Create Tenant```

+!(/example/img/capic-tenant-ui.jpg)

 ## Example AWS Tenant Creation

+Using the module creates the tenant with the supplied name and Account ID.
+The output provides the DN of the created tenant for use in additional modules or resources.

+!(/example/img/capic-terraform-tenant-workflow.jpg)

 ```hcl
 module "aws_aci_tenant" {